lucassha/DevOps-Student-Roadmap/Blogs/Blog3.md

 #### Memory Usage

-I want to emphasize the memory difference of VMs versus Docker Images, so let's take a quick peek under the hood.
+I want to emphasize the memory usage difference of VMs versus Docker Images, so let's take a quick peek under the hood.

 Vagrant VMs are generally hosted in ~/.vagrant.d, which shows one of my images below.
 This shows that VM is ~425MB.
 This can be shown by typing in `ls -alh`, which produces file sizes in human readable format.